samyiin/IdentifierNameNormalization/README.md

 # IdentifierNameNormalization
 Normalize identifier names (split, expand, and standardize).
 I need this too for my masters thesis, but I don't see such tools on the internet, so I guess I will build one myself.
 There are several libraries such as *inflection*, that can split a hardword into softwords.
-But I don't see tools that can identify the naming convention of a variable name.
+But I need more than that.

-## What does it do
+## What does it do, How to use this?
+Just look at **Pipelines.ipynb**.
+Here is a short explanation:

-This projects can help you break down programming names into semantic componets, for example: the name "avgName_foryou" will be break down to "average name for you".
+This projects can help you break down programming names into semantic componets, for example: the name "avgName_foryou" will be broken down to something that looks like this:

-## Rich Man's Pipeline
-The cost for 100 softwords is around 0.08 dollar.
-In my masters thesis, I spent 6 dollars for 7.5k softwords.

-## Poor Man's Pipeline
-But in reality, I did some heuristics preprocessing in my own masters thesis to save money... (you don't have to, you can just pass everything to LLM).
-1. We first use a local dictionary to identify all the dictionary words.
-2. We then filter out all the single letters and lable them as single letter (they might be abbreviation but I argue that most of the time they are too ambiguous to expand)
-3. Only for the rest of the unidentifiable softwords, we pass them to LLM.
-In our case, we only pass the hardword as the context for the unidentifiable softword, technically you can also pass in other context like the entire project, which should largely increase the accuracy.
-But money money....

-This approach reduced the amount of request from 160k down to 35k...
-So worth a try.
+    [{'substring': 'avg', 'type': 'abbreviation', 'expansion': 'average'},
+     {'substring': 'Name', 'type': 'dictionary', 'expansion': 'name'},
+     {'substring': 'for', 'type': 'dictionary', 'expansion': 'for'},
+     {'substring': 'you', 'type': 'dictionary', 'expansion': 'you'}] Then you can choose to concatenate the things you want, like the original standardized name "avg_name_for_you", or the normalized name "average_name_for_you".

+Other functionalities:

+A. The HardwordParser can identify the naming convention of a name by calling

+    hard_word_parser.classify_naming_convention(<identifier_name>)
+B. Both SoftwordParsers can identify the type of the softword (see explanation for all possible types...)

+C. The SemanticSoftwordParser can show the reasoning process for the softword it just parsed.
+Call

+    semantic_parser.get_reasoning_process()

+**Why/How does it work?
+Please look at the Explanation section below.**

 # Explanation
 ## Naming conventions